 12. PERMITTED FISHING METHODS • Fishing is defined as having a lure attached to a line and a rod and reel with the rod in hand.
 All bass must be caught alive in a conventional sporting manner.
 All lures must adhere to state regulations.
 Only artificial lures may be used, with the exception of pork trailers and biodegradable soft baits.
 Alabama rigs and similar umbrella-type rigs are limited to a maximum of five wires with a maximum of five spinners, five lures and three hooks (single or treble) unless state regulations are more restrictive, in which case state regulations prevail.
 Only ONE fishing rod may be used at a time.
 Trolling as a method of fishing is strictly prohibited.
 Trolling is defined as operating the combustion engine to extend a cast or lengthen a retrieve.
 Co-anglers may not assist boaters and boaters may not assist co-anglers with the use of underwater cameras and viewing systems, including but not limited to floggers, bathyscopes and similar systems.
 All bass caught while sight-fishing must be hooked inside the mouth and immediately shown to your co-angler or pro for verification.

-13. PERMITTED FISHING LOCATIONS • Contestants may fish anywhere on tournament waters available to the public and accessible by boat except areas posted or otherwise designated as “off-limits,” “no boats,” “keep out,” “restricted,” “no trespassing” or “no fishing” (or similar language or markings intended to restrict public access) by MLF, commercial property owners and/or local, state or federal officials, or within 50 yards of a contestant’s boat that was first anchored.
+13. PERMITTED FISHING LOCATIONS • Contestants may fish anywhere on tournament waters available to the public and accessible by boat except areas posted or otherwise designated as “off-limits,” “no boats,” “keep out,” “restricted,” “no trespassing” or “no fishing” (or similar language or markings intended to restrict public access for fishing or safety) by MLF, commercial property owners and/or local, state or federal officials, or within 50 yards of a contestant’s boat that was first anchored.
 An anchored boat is a boat held in a stable position by a line attached to a weight or by a Power-Pole or similar shallow water anchor with the trolling motor in the up position.
+Contestants are not permitted to encroach on another contestant, anchor and receive the 50-yard protection outlined above.
 All fishing must be conducted from the boat.
 At no time may a contestant leave the boat to land a fish or to make the boat more accessible to fishing waters.
 The cutting of trees, bushes and/or logs after the start of the pretournament meeting and/or the removal of official commercial, local, state or federal barricades at any time to make an area more accessible by boat or gain access for fishing is strictly prohibited and may result in disqualification from the tournament.
 The use of cables, ropes, chains or any type of block and tackle system to maneuver a boat into fishing waters is strictly prohibited and will result in disqualification from the tournament.
 Contestants must leave and return to the check-in by boat.
 The boat must remain in the tournament waters during the tournament day.
 No tournament boat may be loaded on a trailer before the weigh-in except with the permission of the tournament director.
-In the event of equipment failure or emergency the tournament director must be notified as soon as it is safe to do so.
+In the event of equipment failure or emergency, the tournament director must be notified as soon as it is safe to do so.
 There are then two permitted methods of returning to the check-in: (1) by both paired anglers remaining in their boat and being towed by water, or (2) with permission from the tournament director, by one or both paired anglers entering the boat of another tournament contestant.
 Under these two conditions both contestants’ catches may be counted without a penalty (except for late penalties, dead-fish penalties or other penalties pertaining to other tournament rules) provided that the co-angler’s fish are adequately marked so as to provide clear distinction of the pro’s catch and the co-angler’s catch to the tournament director.
 Contestants who elect to return to the check-in by any other means than cited above will forfeit their day’s catch to that point in time of the tournament day.
 Abandoning a boat and leaving it adrift without proper tie-off or anchoring after a mechanical failure may result in disqualification of that day’s weight.
 Any contestant returning to the check-in point will be eligible to restart and resume competition under the supervision of the tournament director or his designated tournament official.
 It is the sole responsibility of contestants to locate the tournament director to request a restart.
-Partners must remain together at all times and within sight of each other until the weigh-in verification is signed.
+Partners must remain together at all times and within sight of each other until the weigh-in.
 The momentary condition of being out of sight of each other for restroom breaks is permitted.

 14. CHECKPOINTS • There will be only one checkpoint for boat check in the morning and one check-in point in the afternoon.
 Failure to go through boat check and checkout in the morning or failure to check in at the check-in point will result in disqualification.
 All fishing must cease upon check-in.